Fan Backlash Against ‘Fastlane’ Results

 On Reddit, a Fastlane discussion thread was posted, with many bemoaning the awful event.
 The top comments were all harsh criticisms of either Raw or Goldberg himself.

-“Wrestlemania should be a smackdown exclusive ppv”
+“Wrestlemania should be a Smackdown exclusive ppv”

 “Goldberg’s son has yet to see his father wrestle, still.”

-“This is all personal opinion, but I honestly think that might have been one of the worst PPVs I’ve ever seen.
+“This is all personal opinion, but I honestly think that might have been one of the worst PPVs I’ve ever seen.”

 “Very few results made sense.